kjhealy/kieranhealy.hugo/content/blog/excess-deaths-by-cause.markdown

 As I was [saying the other day](https://kieranhealy.org/blog/archives/2020/10/01/walk-the-walk/), calculating excess deaths can be a tricky business, especially if your focus is on understanding counterfactuals like how many people died of some cause who would not have died due to some other competing risk over the period of interest.
 Moreover, even setting the counterfactuals aside, the whole business of accurately counting and classifying deaths on the scale of a country as large and variegated as the United States is an enormous challenge in itself.
 The CDC has been putting out its own [estimates of deaths due to COVID-19](https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm), and they make various efforts (such as weighting the estimates and so on) to account for delayed reporting and other issues.

 I'll do something a little simpler here, but I think still useful.
-Using the [weekly counts for 2019-2020](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/muzy-jte6) and the [final counts for 2015-2019](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/3yf8-kanr) we can example selected causes for evidence of excess mortality beyond the baseline of expectations set by the past five years.
+Using the [weekly counts for 2019-2020](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/muzy-jte6) and the [final counts for 2015-2019](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/3yf8-kanr) we can examine selected causes for evidence of excess mortality beyond the baseline of expectations set by the past five years.

 Here's the overall figure.